 NASPLE is not applicable

 Your police force may confusingly refer to NASPLE (the National ANPR Standards for Policing and Law Enforcement).
 These are Home Office standards that the police must adhere to before deploying police ANPR cameras.
-As AutoSpeedWatch is not a ANPR System these standards are not relevant or applicable.
+As AutoSpeedWatch is not an ANPR System these standards are not relevant or applicable.
 The NPCC confirm that AutoSpeedWatch is not an ANPR system.
 AutoSpeedWatch is an offence-triggered camera more like a "yellow box" enforcement speed camera, but without the enforcement.